nubenetes/awesome-kubernetes/docs/python.md

 - [webcodegeeks.com: Python Django Tutorial](http://www.webcodegeeks.com/python/python-django-tutorial/)
 - [digitalocean.com: Building a REST API With Django REST Framework](https://www.digitalocean.com/community/tech_talks/building-a-rest-api-with-django-rest-framework)
 - [github.com: Django Blog Site](https://github.com/AmineAsli/django-blog-site) A simple blog application based on Django
+- [github.com: Django Sage Painless](https://github.com/sageteam-org/django-sage-painless) A handy tool for generating Django-based backend projects without coding.
+On the other hand, it is a code generator of the Django framework.

 ## Python Flask Lightweight Framework (microframework)
 - Flask is a Python lightweight web application development framework with simplicity and extensibility.
 Flask is called **“microframework”** because of using a simple core and extensions are used to add other functions.